clcollins/buildah-buildah/README.md

 buildah commit -f docker $container buildah

 # Move the image to the Docker space

+# Ugh - this totally does not work - need to find a way, Chris
 mkdir /tmp/buildah
 buildah push buildah dir:/tmp/buildah pushd /tmp/buildah